 Committee meetings are held every three months, plus anytime there is an urgent matter.
 (For smaller businesses, a worker representative meets with you in the same way.)
 At least half of worker members and half of management members must be present when the committee makes decisions, and meeting minutes must be recorded.
-Read the instructions to find a template and learn how to share the minutes with employees and the province.
+Use the meeting minutes template and instructions to share the minutes with employees and the province.

 What are the responsibilities of the committee/representative?